Bill Hensley, one of the best promoters of golf in the state of North Carolina, has died at the age of 96

-Bill Hensley never pretended to be a very good golfer, but there was nobody who promoted the game in North Carolina better than he did.
+Bill Hensley never pretended to be a very good golfer, but nobody promoted the game in North Carolina better than he did.

 Hensley, 96, died on Friday in Charlotte after a brief illness, according to his son, Bruce.